kuhnerdm/game-of-life/README.md

 # game-of-life
 Implementation of Conway's "Game of Life" written in Java

-This repo contains the code for a an implementation of Conway's "Game of Life," a simple game in which users create structures of cells that interact according to pre-determined rules.
+This repo contains the code for an implementation of Conway's "Game of Life," a simple game in which users create structures of cells that interact according to pre-determined rules.

 # Overview